DUPIXENT SIGNIFICANTLY REDUCED

 NOTUS results are descriptive.
 Definitive conclusions cannot be made.

-COPD, chronic obstructive pulmonary disease; LSM, least squares mean; SOC, standard of care.
+COPD, chronic obstructive pulmonary disease; LSM, least squares mean; OR, odds ratio; SGRQ, St George's Respiratory Questionnaire.